aidenmayoros/strongmind_challenge/README.md

   - Configure files:

     - Create in the /backend folder a .env file.
-Inside of this file make a single variable called `MONGOOSE_PASSWORD=<your-cluster-password>` and replace the password with your own from the created user when you made your cluster.
+Inside of this file make a single variable called `MONGOOSE_URL` and set it equal to your cluster's connection string from the newly created cluster.

+    ```bash
+    # Example .env
+    MONGOOSE_URL=your_connection_string
+    ```

 2. Frontend Configuration: